 An environmentally sound opportunity

-By re-processing “waste” material at Phalaborwa, Rainbow has the opportunity to significantly reduce environmental liabilities by redepositing clean, benign gypsum on a new stack, in line with IFC / Equator Principles standards.
+By re-processing “waste” material at Phalaborwa, Rainbow has the opportunity to significantly reduce environmental liabilities by redepositing clean, benign gypsum on a new lined stack, according to IFC / Equator Principles standards.
 Water neutralisation test work has confirmed the ability to treat the existing water from the stacks and reuse it in a closed circuit as plant process water.
 This not only reduces the substantial legacy issue of acid water from historic work (prior to the Company’s involvement) but will also reduce overall freshwater usage in the flowsheet.

-The K-Tech process also eliminates the use of the toxic and highly flammable solvents and diluents required for solvent extraction with significant environmental and safety advantages for the project.
+The proposed CIX/CIC separation process also eliminates the use of the toxic and highly flammable solvents and diluents required for solvent extraction with significant environmental and safety advantages for the project.

 Read more about our environmental commitments.